dajobe/hbase-docker/README.md

 This will require you to enter your sudo password to edit the host machine's `/etc/hosts` file

+If you want to run multiple hbase dockers on the same host, you can give them different hostnames with the '-h' / '--hostname' argument.
+You may have to give them different ports though.
+Not tested.

 Find Hbase status
 -----------------